onedigitallife-net/ZoRAM-Amiga-2000-RAM/README.md

 This project is early in development.
 It may or may not work at this time.

 I have always felt big box Amiga's should be used as intended.
-Expansion should be primarily targeted to the expansion slots provided.
+Expansion should be targeted to the expansion slots provided.
 This project aims to provde an 8 megabyte expansion option via the Zorro II bus of the Amiga 2000.
-Based on Liv's GottaGoFastRAM for 68000 DIP based Amigas, I had to make a few layout changes to adapt his design to the Zorro II bus.
-First, obviously, this design is a Zorro II card format.
-Becuase of the relative messiness of data and address line locations on the Zorro II connector, it was necessary to  change the connection points of those on the Xilinx.
-Leaving them as is would have been added unecessary PCB design complexities.
-As such, the JED file for this project is specific to this project.
+Based on Liv's GottaGoFastRAM for 68000 DIP based Amigas.
+Becuase of the relative messiness of the  data and address line locations on the Zorro II connector, it was necessary to  change the connection points on the Xilinx.
+As such, the JED file for this project is specific to this project and cannot be interchanged with Liv's original.

 ![ZoRAM Image](ZoRAM.jpg)